On the Picard group of the stable module category for infinite groups: Some Computations

 We will use the spectral sequence of Bousfield-Kan for homotopy limits to compute the Picard group of the stable module category.
+As we already mentioned, this spectral sequence have some convergence issues.
+Fortunately we can avoid those issues in our setting.
+For instance, as noticed in \cite[Section 2.2]{VdMW2021}, when $\C$ is stable, $\mathrm{Pic(\C)}$ can be viewed as a connective spectrum since it is an $\infty$-group like $\mathbb{E}_\infty$-space and it is called the \textit{Picard spectrum} of $\C$ (still denoted by $\mathrm{Pic}(\C)$).
+As a consequence, we obtain that $\mathrm{Pic}(-)$ defines a functor from the $\infty$-category of symmetric monoidal $\infty$-categories $\mathrm{Cat}^\otimes_\textrm{st}$ to non-connective spectra $\mathrm{Sp}_{\geq0}$ which commutes with limits (see \cite[Section 2.2]{VdMW2021} for further details).
+Hence, given a symmetric monoidal stable $\infty$-category $\C$ as a limit of a diagram $D\colon I^\textrm{op}\to\mathrm{Cat}^\otimes_{\textrm{st}}$, we obtain a spectral sequence

-In particular, for the stable module $\infty$-category of a group $G$ of type $\Phi$, the higher homotopy groups of the Picard space can be described as follows. where $ \widehat{\textrm{Aut}}_G(k)$ denotes the group of automorphisms of $k$ in the stable module category $\underline{\mathrm{StMod}}(kG)$.
+Moreover, for the stable module $\infty$-category of a group $G$ of type $\Phi$, the higher homotopy groups of the Picard space can be described as follows. where $ \widehat{\textrm{Aut}}_G(k)$ denotes the group of automorphisms of $k$ in the stable module category $\underline{\mathrm{StMod}}(kG)$.
 In particular, for groups acting on trees we can describe the Picard group as an extension of abelian groups (c.f. \cite[Theorem 7.4]{MS}).